kadir-gunel/iceceng23/README.md

 using BSON: @load
 using Random

+# uncomment one of the following of option 1/2 for loading data

+# option 1
 # @load "/path/to/FT_first_30k_sentences.bson" x
 # FT = x |> copy
 # @load "/path/to/sBert_first_30k_sentences.bson" x
 # sBert = x |> copy

+# option 2
 # FT = rand(300, 30_000)
 # sBert = rand(768, 30_000)